JoaoRibeir01/JoaoRibeir01/README.md

 - 👋 I’m @JoaoRibeir01
 - Physics Engineering,UM.
-Gettin' a master degree in Physics Engineering, Aveiro University.
+Master degree in Physics Engineering at Aveiro University.
 - Working at SIM - Sociedade Irmãos Miranda SA.
 - How to reach me: offical page Github or via Email: joao.pribeiroemp@gmail.com
 - Developed a project in quantum criptography for BSc based in quantum key distribution with polarization states generated using phase modulators.
-- Currently MSc project.
+- Developed a MSc project for automotive lightning systems based on the implementation of lenses in a system with collimators.

 <!---
 JoaoRibeir01/JoaoRibeir01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.